omertr04/Week4-Quiz/README.md

 # Code Quiz - by Omer

 This is a coding quiz application that tests your knowledge of JavaScript fundamentals.
 The quiz consists of multiple-choice questions, and your score is calculated based on the number of correct answers you provide within the time limit.
+Time will be deducted by 10 seconds if a question is answered incorrectly.

 ## Features